-This is the time of the holiday Eid al Adha in the Muslim world, which this year begins on 21 August.
-Most of the Western world has never heard of this holiday, so here, with the help of friends of Yalla ME, I will give you the history and our firsthand, personal experiences with this holiday.
+This is the time of the holiday Eid al Adha in the Muslim world and it takes place on a different date every year.
+Most of the Western world has never heard of this holiday, so here, with the help of friends of Connect the Cultures, I will give you the history and our firsthand, personal experiences with this holiday.

 Eid al Adha, pronounced Eye-EED al Ahd-HA, means the Festival of the Sacrifice.
 The literal meaning of the word ‘Eid’ is ‘Happiness’ or ‘Joy. ‘ So the holiday Eid al Adha is a festival of joy where Muslims celebrate happiness by sharing it.

-In the Middle East, we also call the holiday Eid Al Adha “Al-Eid Al-Kabeer” (the big Eid), because we celebrate it for 4 days.
-The other Eid holiday, Eid El-Fetr, which we celebrate right after Ramadan, is called the small Eid, as it lasts for only 3 days.
+In the Middle East, it is also called the holiday Eid Al Adha “Al-Eid Al-Kabeer” (the big Eid), because it is celebrated it for 4 days.
+The other Eid holiday, Eid El-Fetr, which is celebrated right after Ramadan, is called the small Eid, as it lasts for only 3 days.

 The exact date of this holiday, as all Muslim holidays, is not known until several days beforehand, as the Muslim calendar is a lunar calendar and the new moon which signals the start of the holiday cannot be predicted any earlier.
 However, Eid al Adha does always fall on the third day of Hajj, the annual Muslim pilgrimage to Mekka, the holiest city in Saudi Arabia.